nirmalbaral/trayio-demo/README.md

 #### Adding new tests in an existing spec file

-Add the new spec (it) in the existing file.
+Add new spec (it) in the existing file.

 #### Report generation